PNDeb/pinenote-debian-image/README.md

 # pinenote-debian-recipes

 Creates a Debian rootfs for the PineNote eink tablet.
 It uses [debos](https://github.com/go-debos/debos) to build a set of recipes organized as a build pipeline.
-The end result, a `tar.gz` file can be extracted onto an existing partition on the PineNote.
+The end results, are a `tar.gz` file can be extracted onto an existing partition on the PineNote and a partition image that can be directly flashed using [rkdeveloptool](https://gitlab.com/pine64-org/quartz-bsp/rkdeveloptool).

-Currently, in order to install a Linux distribution on the PineNote, someone would follow installation guides like the ones written by Martyn\[1\] or Dorian\[2\].
+Currently, in order to install a Linux distribution on the PineNote, someone would follow installation guides like the ones written by Martyn\[1\] or Dorian\[2\], to prepare for dual booting alongside Android.
 This project addresses the later steps in the guides where someone needs to put a rootfs on the prepared Linux partition.
-You should be familiar with the content of those guides, as this project doesn't provide an easy way to install Debian on the PineNote, but merely a simple rootfs.
+You should be familiar with the content of those guides, as this project doesn't provide an easy way to install Debian on the PineNote, but merely a simple rootfs/image.
 This project allows creation of such a rootfs for the Debian distribution (`bookworm` by default).
 The existing debos recipes would `debootstrap`, add the provided (by you) kernel and firmware, install some basic programs and do some setup.
 Booting it on the PineNote would get you to the console.
 No graphical environments are installed.

   \[1\]: [https://musings.martyn.berlin/dual-booting-the-pinenote-with-android-and-debian](https://musings.martyn.berlin/dual-booting-the-pinenote-with-android-and-debian)